Yoast/plugin-development-docker/README.md

 Simply clone, extract or download any plugins you want available in your environment into the `plugins` directory.
 They will be immediately visible inside your WordPress installation.
 Don't forget to activate them!

-### Debugging and XDebug

-This container is already preconfigured with XDebug.
-The only thing left to do is to configure your IDE and browser.

-Adding the parameter `yoastdebug` to your URL will trigger the yoast debugging constants and show debugging logs on sitemaps and pretty print json-ld and such.

 ### Running WP CLI commands.

 You can run `./wp.sh` to run WP CLI commands.
 By default this will execute the command in the first running WordPress container ( created from this project ).
 However if the first argument is the name of a container it will specifically run in that container.

 For example: `./wp.sh shell` will run `wp shell` in the first active WordPress installation. `./wp.sh woocommerce-wordpress cache flush` will run `wp cache flush` in the woocommerce-wordpresss installation.

+### WordPress Debugging

+The docker environments come preconfigured with WordPress debugging on.
+If you want to enable Yoast debugging specifically, you can add the parameter `yoastdebug` to your URL.
+This will trigger the yoast debugging constants and show debugging logs on sitemaps and pretty print json-ld and such.

+### XDebug

+This container is already preconfigured with XDebug.
+The only thing left to do is to configure your IDE and browser.
+See the following 2 headers.

 #### PHPStorm
 If you are using PHPStorm follow these instructions:
 1. Open up `Preferences -> Languages & Frameworks -> PHP -> Servers`
 1. Click the `+` icon
-1. Name: local.wordpress.test
+1. Name: Give it a recognizeable name or use the following Host.
-1. Host: local.wordpress.test
+1. Host: `<domain name here>` (default for this docker: `basic.wordpress.test`)
 1. Port: 80
 1. File/Directory `plugins/<your-plugin-name>` maps to the absoulte path `/var/www/html/wp-content/plugins/<your-plugin-name>`.
 1. File/Directory `wordpress` maps to the absoulte path `/var/www/html`.